-At redshift 0.1, the SSFR in the simulations is reasonably independent of stellar mass (where well resolved) up to masses of 10^{10} M☉.
-Above this mass, the SSFR decreases slowly with stellar mass.
-The simulations show a scatter of around 0.6 dex across the stellar mass range resolved by Ref-L100N1504.
-The normalization of the Recal-L025N0752 simulation lies 0.2 dex above that of Ref-L100N1504, as was already shown in S15.
+Ref-L100N1504.
+The normalisation of the Recal-L025N0752 simulation lies 0.2 dex above that of Ref-L100N1504, as was already shown in S15.
 At low masses, when there are fewer than 100 star-forming particles per galaxy, there is an increase in SSFR with stellar mass in Ref-L100N1504.
 However, by comparing with Recal-L025N0752 we see that this is resolution driven.

-The trend with stellar mass above 10^9 M{\odot} is similar in the simulations and the observations.
-However, there is an offset in the normalization from observations, where Recal-L025N0752 and Ref-L100N1504 are low by ~0.1 and 0.3 dex, respectively.
-The increase in SSFR at a stellar mass of $10^{8.5} \text{ M}{\odot}$ reported by Gilbank et al. (2010b) is not seen in the Recal-L025N0752 simulation, which has sufficient numerical resolution to compare to observations at these low masses.
-This could indicate that stellar feedback is too strong in low-mass galaxies, or perhaps that the observational data are not volume complete due to the difficulty in detecting low-mass
+The trend with stellar mass above $10^9 M{\odot}$ is similar in the simulations and the observations.
+However, there is an offset in the normalisation from observations, where Recal-L025N0752 and Ref-L100N1504 are low by ~ 0.1 and 0.3 dex respectively.
+The increase in SSFR at a stellar mass of $10^{8.5}$ M{\odot} reported by Gilbank et al. (2010a) is not seen in the Recal-L025N0752 simulation, which has sufficient numerical resolution to compare to observations at these low masses.
+This could indicate that stellar feedback is too strong in low-mass galaxies, or perhaps that the observational data is not volume complete due to the difficulty in detecting lowmass galaxies with low star formation rates owing to their low surface brightness (see S15 for more discussion of the redshift 0.1 properties).